-In keeping with the Center's plans for extension and development of boy and girl programming, the Center is now sponsoring and organizing a Cub Pack in cooperation with the Boy Scouts of America.
+Announcement of the general meeting will be made in a future Bulletin.
+Remember, 341 promises plans for extension and development of boy and girl programming, the Center is now sponsoring and organizing a Cub Pack in cooperation with the Boy Scouts of America.